roysubs/custom_bash/README.md

 **`.custom`** configures a set of standard modifications (aliases, functions, .vimrc, .inputrc, sudoers) but with minimal alteration of core files.
 This is done by running the setup script `custom_loader.sh` from github which configures base tools and adds two lines to `~/.bashrc` to point at `~/.custom` so that these changes only apply to interactive shells (so will load equally in `ssh login` shells or `terminal` windows from a Linux Gnome/KDE UI, and will not load during non-interactive shells such as when a script is invoked, as discussed [here](https://askubuntu.com/questions/1293474/which-bash-profile-file-should-i-use-for-each-scenario/1293679#1293679)).

 # WSL Notes
-Once up and running with WSL, everything can be completely seamless in accessing Windows filesystem from WSL and vice-versa, and for example, opening/editing files in WSL with Windows tools (like Notepad++ or VS Code) can be as simple as `notepad++ ~/.bashrc` etc.
+WSL gives seamless access between WSL and the Windows filesystem, including opening/editing files in WSL with Windows tools (like Notepad++ or VS Code), and opening/editing files in Windows with Linux tools.
 [Very good overview of WSL2](https://www.sitepoint.com/wsl2/)

 **WSL Basics**
-From PowerShell, show current images with `wsl -l -v` (`wsl --list --verbose`)
+From PowerShell, list current images with `wsl -l -v   # wsl --list --verbose`
 WSL images run in Hyper-V images via the `LxssManager` service.
 Therefore, to restart all WSL instances, just restart the service `Get-Service LxssManager | Restart-Service`.
 Switch a WSL distro image from WSL 1 to use WSL 2 with `wsl --set-version Ubuntu 2` Set default distro with `wsl --setdefault Ubuntu` (it will now start when `wsl` or `bash` are invoked from DOS/PowerShell).

+**WSL Console Notes (**
+To use **Ctrl+Shift+C / Ctrl+Shift+V** for Copy/Paste operations in the console, need to enable the "Use Ctrl+Shift+C/V as Copy/Paste" option in the Console “Options” properties page (done this way to ensure not breaking any existing behaviors).

+**Explorer**
+From Windows, note the "LxRunOffline" item that is installed by WSL for when you right-click on a folder in Explorer, this will let you open a bash shell at that folder location with the chosen distro.
-To [open the current folder in Windows Explorer](https://superuser.com/questions/1338991/how-to-open-windows-explorer-from-current-working-directory-of-wsl-shell#1385493), use `explorer.exe .`
+From inside a WSL shell, to [open the current folder in Windows Explorer](https://superuser.com/questions/1338991/how-to-open-windows-explorer-from-current-working-directory-of-wsl-shell#1385493), use `explorer.exe .`
 Some aliases can make working with WSL in Windows easier (some templates have been added to `.custom`):
 ```
 alias start=explorer.exe   # "start ." will now open Explorer at current folder, same as "start ." in DOS/PowerShell
 alias chrome="\"/mnt/c/Program Files/Google/Chrome/Application/chrome.exe\""   # Chrome.
 Can use with URL:       chrome www.google.com
 alias notepad++="\"/mnt/c/Program Files/Notepad++/notepad++.exe\""             # Notepad++.
 Can use with files:  notepad++ ~/.bashrc
 ```

-To use Ctrl+Shift+C/V for Copy/Paste operations in the console, need to enable the "Use Ctrl+Shift+C/V as Copy/Paste" option in the Console “Options” properties page (done this way to ensure not breaking any existing behaviors).

 Opening a file with a Windows tool as above uses a share called `\\wsl$`, e.g. in the above example, it displays as `\\wsl$\Ubuntu-20.04\home\boss\.bashrc`
 The `~` directory maps to `%localappdata%\lxss\home` (or `%localappdata%\lxss\root` for root) and not to `%userprofile%`